 You must have the following items handy when you file your Free Application for Federal Student Aid (FAFSA).
-Watch How to Fill out the FAFSA at https://www.youtube.com/watch?v=LK0bbu0y5AM
+Watch How to Fill out the FAFSA video.

 - 1. Your FSA ID (see below for more information) - 2.
 Demographic information: social security number or your Alien Registration number (For non-U.S. citizens), date of birth, address, email, gender, telephone number, driver's license number (if the student has a driver's license), marital status (including dates), citizenship status, education history and interest in work-study - 3.
 Peirce College School Code: 003309 - 4.
 Your tax return and W2s if you worked or received any federal benefits during the prior, prior year - 5.
 Your parent(s) social security number (if applicable) - 6.
 Your parents' tax return and W2s if they worked or received any federal benefits during the prior, prior year (if applicable)